Jun-NIBS/MouseBrainAtlas/doc/RunningFiles.md

 Neutrace data typically is stained with another indicator, data has multiple channels that are a part of the preprocessing stage.

+What lies below is notes meant for reference by Alex Newberry, it will be altered to be for users soon.
+The scripts that they will need to run are still being written.

 Run **preprocess_cshl_data_v2_neurotrace.ipynb**, it will complete every step of the preprocessing stage for neurotrace brains as outlined below:
 #### preprocess_cshl_data_v2_neurotrace.ipynb
 * Prepare data